devcontainers/spec/contributing.md

 ## Contribution approaches

-- Propose the extension via an [issue](https://github.com/microsoft/dev-container-spec/issues) in this repository.
+- Propose the change via an [issue](https://github.com/microsoft/dev-container-spec/issues) in this repository.
 Try to get early feedback before spending too much effort formalizing it.
-- More formally document the extension in terms of properties and their semantics.
-Look to format your extension like our [devcontainer.json reference](https://aka.ms/devcontainer.json).
+- More formally document the proposed change in terms of properties and their semantics.
+Look to format your proposal like our [devcontainer.json reference](https://aka.ms/devcontainer.json).

 Here is a sample: